 Credit risk is the risk of loss associated with a counter-party's inability to fulfill its payment obligations.
 The Company's credit risk is primarily attributable to cash and receivables.
 Management believes that the credit risk concentration with respect to financial instruments included in receivables is remote because these instruments are due primarily from government agencies.
-Approximately \$19,350,000 of the Company's cash and equivalents are held with a Canadian chartered bank which has an AA credit rating.
+Further, the majority of the Company's cash and equivalents are held with the Bank of Montreal, a Canadian bank, which has an AA credit rating.